dancer1325/grafana/docs/sources/alerting/fundamentals/_index.md

 **How can you reduce alert fatigue?**

 - Avoid noisy, unnecessary alerts by using silences, mute timings, or pausing alert rule evaluation.
-- Continually tune your alert rules to review effectiveness.
-Remove alert rules to avoid duplication or ineffective alerts.
+- Continually tune your alert rules to review effectiveness
+* Remove alert rules to avoid duplication or ineffective alerts.
 - Continually review your thresholds and evaluation rules.